Sewer56/AfsFsRedir.ReloadedII/README.md

 # CRIWARE AFS Redirector

-This is an experimental project and completely functional proof of concept.
+This is an experimental project and completely functional proof of concept mod for Reloaded II.
 Manipulating and redirecting accesses to contents of AFS archives with *ZERO* knowledge of the target application's code.

 # Table of Contents
 - [Supported Applications](#supported-applications)